Oscar-gif/Truncated_string/README.md

 # Truncated_string
-returns a truncated string if length of string is greater than length given
+returns a truncated string if length of string is more than length given